pingcap/docs/dev/reference/tools/data-migration/features/overview.md

 ---
-title: Data replication Features
+title: Data Replication Features
 summary: Learn about the data replication features provided by the Data Migration tool.
 category: reference
 aliases: ['/docs/tools/dm/data-replication-features/']
 ---

-# Data replication Features
+# Data Replication Features

 This document describes the data replication features provided by the Data Migration tool and explains the configuration of corresponding parameters.